 Established in 2012, one of the new start-ups is OncoArendi Therapeutics, which is dedicated to discovering, developing and commercializing novel small molecule therapeutics for neoplastic and inflammatory diseases.
 The company has so far been able to raise over €30M of private and public financing and is currently advancing four small molecule drug discovery programs towards clinical trials.

-The company was founded by two senior researchers in medicinal and developmental chemistry with over 20 years of experience in large pharmaceutical and biotech companies in the US and a local entrepreneur who founded a medicinal chemistry CRO TriMen Chemicals.
+The company was founded by two senior researchers in medicinal and developmental chemistry with over 20 years of experience in large biotech and pharmaceutical companies in the US and a local entrepreneur who founded a medicinal chemistry CRO TriMen Chemicals.
 They then joined forces with an internationally recognized Professor of Immunology at the Medical University of Warsaw, and a serial entrepreneur in life sciences with a successful IPO history.

 Apart from the dynamic growth of the sector and hundreds of high-skill jobs created, some of these companies have brought returns of ten to a hundred times on original investment as a result of higher trading volumes on the Warsaw Stock Exchange and some partial or full exits.

-Moreover, companies like Selvita, Mabion, Celon Pharma or Medicalgorithmics have proven that they can make profitable deals with global companies: Selvita closed a €100M licensing deal with Menarini Group in March 2017, and Medicalgorithmics recently purchased two US centers for monitoring, sales and distribution.
+Moreover, companies like Selvita, Mabion, Celon Pharma or Medicalgorithmics have proven that they can make profitable deals with global pharmaceutical companies: Selvita closed a €100M licensing deal with Menarini Group in March 2017, and Medicalgorithmics recently purchased two US centers for monitoring, sales and distribution.

 Not to be neglected is the reversal of the brain drain of Poland’s educated and highly skilled workforce, which has continuously been a problem for central and eastern Europe.
 OncoArendi has grown from fewer than 30 to over 60 employees in just over a year, as the company has been able to attract other experienced R&D leaders for key positions, for instance, in preclinical oncology.